kevinchannon/cppstart/README.md

 2. On a command line, do `g++ main.cpp -o a.out`
 3. Congratulations!
 You're now a C++ programmer!

 This is disastrously simple advice for nascent C++ developers.
-C++ is _hard_.
+Creating a fully-fledged C++ project is _hard_.
 Making out that it's not hard is lulling people into a false sense of security.
 Imagine I google for "how to keep a lion as a pet" and I find:
 1. Buy a lion cub
 2. Congratulations!
 You are now have a pet lion.
 Have fun!